liquid-rocketry-illinois/flight-computer-one-hw/README.md

 # Flight Computer One "Electric Angel"
 KiCad PCB repository for Electric Angel, LRI's first fully featured flight computer.
 An evolution of the Flight Computer Lite (nicknamed Digital Tripper), it integrates several great new features, like a packet radio, CAN FD, hardware floating-point acceleration, pyro channels, servo controls and more!
-Electric Angel can do many things: it can fly model rockets with active controls, act as a radio link for liquid engine operation, or maybe someday, both at the same time.
+Electric Angel can do many things: it can fly model rockets with active controls, act as a wireless comms link for liquid powertrain operation, or maybe someday, both at the same time.
 It can also log data at a rate exceeding that of Digital Tripper.

 Electric Angel is a 50mm x 100mm rectangle and is designed to fit longitudinally in an avionics bay.
 Its physical design is inspired by the TeleMega series of altimeters.